cxiong1/demos/computer_network_security/README.md

 The overall goal of this project was to construct a program that takes in user input but to ensure that it was impenetrable to attacks such as buffer overflows.

+## Program functionality
+There are 3 main types of accounts that are recognized by the system: `admin`, `teacher`, `student`.
+Depending on login, the program will branch off and handle specific commands from the command line.

+`admin`:
+  -create other accounts for teacher and students

+`teacher`:
+  -create classes
+  -add students to classes
+  -assign grades/marks to students

+`student`:
+  -check list of enrolled classes
+  -checck current grade in each class

 ## Program execution

 The program follows a shell type architecture, where upon execution, it prompts the user for input.
 It continously asks for input until